-Also search through the UNIL-EPFL housing database.
+Also search through the UNIL-EPFL housing platform.

 It is important to communicate with the private landlords and to agree on terms of cancellation/termination of the lease before signing it.
 You will then be aware of the exact conditions of the contract in which you will commit.

 You are a prospective student at EPFL, you do not live in the Lausanne area and you are surprised to receive no reply from advertisers whom you send requests to?
 This happens every year in the pre-academic period and by experience we know that the main reasons are: